 The next step is to set up permissions for those features of your app that require parental consent.
-For example, your app might need permission to send a welcome magazine to a kid, or to collect the kid’s email address.
+For example, your app might need permission to send a welcome magazine to a child, or to collect the child’s email address.

 This step includes defining some text (or ‘copy’) to describe each permission and why it is required.
 This copy is displayed to the parent and the user.